University of Michigan Admissions 2026: Early Decision & Ross Portfolio Guide

 The mission of the University of Michigan is to serve the people of Michigan and the world through preeminence in creating, communicating, preserving and applying knowledge, art, and academic values, and in developing leaders and citizens who will challenge the present and enrich the future.

-Important Factors in Admission Decision
+Important Factors in University of Michigan Admissions 2026 Decision

 University of Michigan considers the following “very important factors” in admission decisions